willray73-sys/wordsolve-site/docs/privacy.md

 - We **do not collect** or sell personal data.
 - No account is required.
 - No third-party ads or analytics SDKs are active at this time.
-- The app fetches word data from a remote API; standard server logs (e.g., IP, user-agent) may exist for operations/security and aren’t linked to identity.
+- The app connects to a remote service to retrieve word lists and definitions.
+These requests are not linked to any personal identifiers and are used solely to provide in-app functionality.
+- If future versions introduce optional analytics or advertising features, this policy will be updated to describe any data use.

 ## Technical & Diagnostic Data
 - **Apple/Google** may provide anonymized crash logs via TestFlight/Play.
 Used only to improve stability.